asdiml/ctf-public/pwnable-kr/leg/notes.md

 The Branch Exchange, `bx`, or Branch Link Exchange, `blx`, instructions (as opposed to their `b` or `bl` analogues) are used to switch between ARM and THUMB states.

 `bx` and `blx` require a register argument, and will result in a switch to THUMB (or from THUMB back to ARM) if the least significant bit of register is turned on i.e. if lsb = 1.
-Basically, the lsb of that register toggles the THUMB flag of the CSPR (similar to EFLAG in x86).
+Basically, the lsb of that register toggles the THUMB flag of the CSPR (stands for Current Program Status Register, and is similar to EFLAG in x86).

 The tutorial https://azeria-labs.com/arm-conditional-execution-and-branching-part-6/ provides an example of how to switch from ARM to THUMB with a branch exchange instr: